TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-windowsenrollment.md

 ## **Recommended steps**

-Let's take a look at a few common Windows enrollment failure scenarios messages and how to resolve them:
+Let's take a look at a few common Windows enrollment failure scenarios and how to resolve them:

-**"Installation of the PC client software fails with "?The software cannot be installed, 0x80cf4017"** - This error occurs when your account certificate has expired.
+**"Installation of the PC client software fails with "The software cannot be installed, 0x80cf4017"** - This error occurs when your account certificate has expired.
 Re-download the PC Client software package in the Intune Admin Console.
-For more information please review [this documentation](https://docs.microsoft.com/intune-classic/deploy-use/install-the-windows-pc-client-with-microsoft-intunet)
+For more information please review [this documentation](https://docs.microsoft.com/intune-classic/deploy-use/install-the-windows-pc-client-with-microsoft-intune).

-**"Enrolling a Windows 10 PC via MDM fails with error code 0x801c0003"** - The error can occur in the following scenarios.
-1. Device cap reached.
-Unenroll devices for the user and try again.
-2. If "Allow Devices to join Azure AD" is set to none.
-3. The device is already enrolled by another user.
-Confirm the if device is enrolled.
-4. The device is Windows 10 Home.
-Only Windows 10 Pro, Education and Enterprise sku's are allowed to join Azure Active Directory.
+**"Enrolling a Windows 10 PC via MDM fails with error code 0x801c0003"** - The error can occur in the following scenarios.  **1.** Device cap reached.
+Unenroll devices for the user and try again.  **2.** If "Allow Devices to join Azure AD" is set to none.  **3.** The device is already enrolled by another user.
+Confirm the if device is enrolled.  **4.** The device is Windows 10 Home.
+Only Windows 10 Pro, Education and Enterprise skus are allowed to join Azure Active Directory.

 **"Enrolling Windows 10 PC via MDM fails with 0x80180014 and error message "There was a problem.
 Your organization does not support this version of Windows."** - This error occurs when device restrictions prevent the Windows 10 device from enrolling.
-For more information on device restrictions and how to configure them please review [this documentation](https://docs.microsoft.com/intune/enrollment-restrictions-set)
+For more information on device restrictions and how to configure them please review [this documentation](https://docs.microsoft.com/intune/enrollment-restrictions-set).

 If you're still blocked review these resources to help resolve your issues: